Lone-Pine-inc/S-S-boxOptimizer/README.md

 click SaveSettings button ->

 run launcher.exe ->
-( or just add in steam for s&box launch options +exec file_name.vcfg if you think this kinda sus )
+( or just add in steam for s&box launch options +exec graphics_config.vcfg if you think this kinda sus )

 enjoy optimized s&box!